Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

 Costs, savings and risks to understand

-Half-hourly tariffs can look attractive because the cheapest periods are sometimes significantly below the average.
-But your actual bill depends on your usage pattern (when you use electricity), not just how much.
+Half-hourly tariffs look attractive because the cheapest slots sit well under the 26.11p/kWh cap.
+But your actual bill depends on your usage pattern — when you use electricity — not just how much.
+A typical medium home uses around 2,700 kWh of electricity a year, so even a few pence per kWh of shifted usage adds up.

 Where savings usually come from